lit/lit/packages/labs/context/README.md

 ### Late upgraded Context Providers

 In some cases you might have a context providing element that is upgraded late.
-LightDOM content below this provider may end up requesting a contenxt that is currently not provided by any provider.
+LightDOM content below this provider may end up requesting a context that is currently not provided by any provider.

 To solve this case we provide a `ContextRoot` class which can intercept and track unsatisfied `context-request` events and then redispatch these requests when providers are updated.